taoteh1221/Open_Crypto_Tracker/README.txt

 ///////////////////////////////////////////////////////////////////////////////////////////////
 /////////////////// GENERAL CONFIG -START- ////////////////////////////////////////////////////

 // SEE README.txt FOR HOW TO ADD / EDIT / DELETE COINS IN THIS CONFIG, AND AN EXAMPLE SET OF PRE-CONFIGURED SETTINGS / ASSETS

 $api_timeout = 12; // Seconds to wait for response from API endpoints.
 Don't set too low, or you won't get data

-$purge_error_logs = 3; // Days to keep error logs before purging (deletes logs every X days) start low, especially when using proxies

-$mail_error_logs = 'daily'; // 'no', 'daily', 'weekly' Email to / from !MUST BE SET! further down in this config file.
-MAY NOT SEND IN TIMELY FASHION WITHOUT CRON JOB

 $btc_exchange = 'coinbase'; // Default Bitcoin to USD (or equiv stable coin): coinbase / binance / bitstamp / bitfinex / kraken / gemini / hitbtc / okcoin / livecoin